RenanFelipeAndrade/MERN-Frontend/README.md

 # Simple Node App

 A simple blog project to learn the basics of the MERN stack.
 This is the frontend repo.
-[You can find the backend repo here](https://github.com/RenanFelipeAndrade/MERN-backend)
+[You can find the backend repo here](https://github.com/RenanFelipeAndrade/MERN-backend).
+Also, [you can find this project hosted here](https://sna-mern-frontend.netlify.app/)

 ## Requirements